 Lisa’s photography career began in the fourth grade at St. Paul Open School where she learned to develop and print both color and black & white film.
 She has been shooting pictures ever since then.
-Her graphics career began at an advertising specialties company, doing traditional typesetting, keylining, design and illustration—pre-computer graphics—working all through college.
+Her graphic design career began at an advertising specialties company, doing traditional typesetting, keylining, design and illustration—pre-computer graphics—working all through college.
 She then attended The American School of Neon, an internationally recognized leader in the training of Neon glass technicians.
-After a two year stint at neon sign production (ended by a 20,000 volt curing table encounter), she returned to her graphics career, only to find technical pens and waxers had been replaced by the Macintosh computer.
+After a two year stint at neon sign production (ended by a 20,000 volt curing table encounter), she returned to graphic design, only to find technical pens and waxers had been replaced by the Macintosh computer.
 Quickly adapting to the rapidly evolving technology, she combined her neon sign experience with graphic design and spent several years doing design engineering and environmental graphics for sign companies.
-Eager to learn and use more technology tools, Lisa joined the Hennepin County Public Affairs office just as the internet age was dawning.
+Eager to learn and use more technology tools, Lisa joined the Hennepin County Public Affairs office as they began developing their presence on the internet.

 As an award winning photographer and designer for Hennepin County’s Public Affairs Department, she supported seven county commissioners and all county departments.
 She helped develop the county’s very early internet presence, and championed ways to effectively combine the expanding technology with traditional print and video communications.